 So many eggs, so little time.
-Your little detectives can hone their skills as they hop, run, walk and swim to find Easter eggs all over Chicago and the ‘burbs.
-These hunts will have you zipping around parks, snooping around the zoo and even sneaking around in the dark.
+Your little detectives can hone their skills as they hop, run, walk, climb and swim to find Easter eggs all over Chicago and the ‘burbs.
+These hunts will have you zipping around parks, hopping into malls and even sneaking around in the dark.
 Expect candy, toys, prizes and more.
 Hop on over to the following hunts for nonstop egg-citement.